Hailiax/HLX/HeLX/README.md

 ## What is HeLX?
-HeLX is a new language that introduces:
+HeLX is a new high-level language that introduces:
 * OOP without any keywords (no new, this, super, extends, class, etc)
 * a new pointer model that's explicit and intuitive
 * a completly new insanely minimal, clean, flexible, and intuitive syntax

-HeLX, once finished, will:
+HeLX, once finished, might:
+* add `goto` statements
 * include JS-esque built-in libraries
 * introduce a single intuitive token to unify functional programming, concurrent/async flow, and static properties (no static, async, await, etc) (actually, there's probably a better way to do this)
 * support monads